webmastersmith/WGU_Cloud_Computing/D320_Managing_Cloud_Security/CCSP.md

   - whole-disk encryption.
 - **Zero-Day Vulnerability**
   - **Unknown vulnerability** that has **yet been found** and a patch released.

+## Agreements

+- **Master service agreement (MSA)**
+  - high-level **contract** that establishes the **overall terms and conditions** for a long-term business relationship between two parties, often a vendor and an organization.
+  - covers legal and commercial terms like payment terms, dispute resolution, and confidentiality.
+  - often include **security requirements** to ensure that the vendor maintains adequate data protection and security practices while working with the organization.
+- **Service level agreement (SLA)**
+  - defines the specific **performance expectations** for a service provided by a vendor.
+  - It outlines metrics like **uptime, response time**s, and service levels.
+- **Nondisclosure agreement (NDA)**
+  - protects **confidential information** shared between two parties.
+  - It ensures that sensitive information remains private.
+- **Business partnership agreement (BPA)**
+  - outlines the **terms and conditions** for a **collaborative relationship** between two or more businesses.
+  - It focuses on shared goals and responsibilities.

 ## Data